-Polkadot is a blockchain protocol designed to help other blockchains work together in a single network.
-Polkadot aims to let different blockchains quickly communicate value or information between each other without an intermediary.
+The Polkadot blockchain protocol is designed to help other blockchains work together in a single network.
+Polkadot aims to let different blockchains quickly communicate value or information without an intermediary.

 Developers created the NPoS system to deal with one of the biggest problems that DPoS networks have faced in the past: the potential for some delegates to wield disproportionate control over how the network works.